 In your first appointment:

-In most cases you can expect to receive treatment on your fist consultation, though some circumstances may require referral or further testing such as imaging (X-ray, MRI, CT scan ETC).
+In most cases, you can expect to receive treatment on your first consultation, though some circumstances may require a referral or further testing such as imaging (X-ray, MRI, CT scan ETC).

 At the end of your first consultation, you should have a better idea of what your condition is, what has caused it and/or what maintains it, what you can do about, and how to prevent it in the future.